-BSi has continued involvement with assessments of Sime Darby Management Units during the 2012/13 period.
-Sime Darby consistently has kept BSi informed of any emerging issues and claims made against it.
-At the time of preparation of this Report, BSi is not aware of any new issues involving:
+BSi has continued involvement with assessments of Sime Darby Management Units during the 2013/14 period.
+During this time, Sime Darby has kept BSi informed of any issues and claims made against it.
+No issues with partial certification were identified at the time of this report.
+At the time of preparation of this Report, BSi is not aware of:

-- 1. Any unresolved land disputes. - 2.
-Any replacement of primary forest or loss of HCV.
-New land acquisition follows the RSPO NPP process including public notification of new planting. - 3.
-Any labour disputes that are not being resolved through an agreed process. - 4.
-Any evidence of noncompliance with law at other landholdings.
+a.
+Any unresolved significant land disputes;

+b.
+Any replacement of primary forest or loss of HCVs;

+c.
+Any labour disputes that are not being resolved through an agreed process;

+d.
+Any evidence of noncompliance with any law at any of the landholdings.